• February 28, 2020

 If you are responsible for a school building that is under construction, you must refer to the Building Bulletin issue 100.
 This document outlines the technical requirements of a design for fire safety in schools.

 These building regulations not only outline an optimum building layout for fire prevention.
 They also give guidance on features that can slow down the spread of fire.
 Slowing down the spread of fire will limit the disruption caused by a blaze, protecting against the loss of coursework and lowering potential closure periods.
+This is often achieved through measures like passive fire protection, which compartmentalises a building to contain a fire for a set period, protecting key areas like server rooms or archives.

 The most notable root causes of fires in schools are combustible materials stored on site and arson.
 Tackling these threats is crucial in improving fire safety in schools.

-Combustible materials
+Combustible Materials

 The storage of flammable materials in the school building is something that will be flagged up in your fire risk assessment.

 In many cases it is possible to reduce the risk of a fire by changing the way things are stored in the school.
 For example, you could make a science laboratory storeroom more resistant to fire or speed up the removal of waste around the school.
+Implementing clear policies for the disposal of waste materials and securing external bins away from the main building perimeter are simple, yet highly effective, ways to eliminate potential ignition points, addressing some of the top five fire hazards in the workplace.

 Graph showing the rate of arson attacks in UK schools